sigasi/sigasi_insights/manual/linting.md

 -   Correct attribute entity class in attribute specifications
 -   Add missing signals to sensitivity list
 -   Fix capitalization of identifier to correspond to its declaration
+-   Match order of generic and port associations with declaration order

 ## Configuring the Severity Level {: #linting-severity-level}